openreachtech/eslint-config-openreachtech/README.md

 ## Overview

-ESLint shareable config for Open Reach Tech inc.
+ESLint shareable config for Open Reach Tech Inc.

 This package is only for Flat Config.